Indiana Jones and the Temple of Peril: History

 Years before Indiana Jones et le Temple du Péril opened in 1993, an Indiana Jones themed attraction had been in development, but due to Euro Disney Resort's ongoing financial difficulties, the attraction was retooled.

 Originally, guests would have been able to experience a full-scale Indiana Jones land-within-a-land, featuring a huge mine cart roller coaster based on the famous sequence from Indiana Jones and the Temple of Doom.
 The ride would have taken guests through wild jungles, around the lost temple and inside a large showbuilding for the mine chase scenes.
 Rumours often circulate of other attractions to have been included in the area, such as Disneyland's EMV (enhanced motion vehicle) Indiana Jones Adventure and a new Jungle Exploration attraction based on the classic Jungle Cruise.
-Indiana Jones et le Temple du Péril is the first ever Disney roller coaster to feature an inversion and the first ever Disney thrill ride to have a track gauge wider than 50 inches at 55 inches.

 Ultimately, the constrained budgets and requirement for a high-thrill attraction (at this point, Space Mountain was still 2–3 years away) brought the birth of Indiana Jones et le Temple du Péril, a looping coaster produced by Intamin of Switzerland.
 Giovanola is subcontractor.
 Despite lacking an indoor show building and the same scale as its "blue sky" predecessor, the final attraction stays true to the heavy theming of the original plans, with enough landscaping, winding paths and lush vegetation.

 The Temple du Péril was the first roller coaster in a Disney theme park with an inversion.
-It also has the highest height requirement of any Disney theme park attraction in the world, though it is no longer the most intense.
+It also has the highest height requirement of any Disney theme park attraction worldwide, though it is no longer the most intense.
 The ride is recommended for riders size 55" (140 cm), presumably making it Disney's first thrill roller coaster for over size 50".

 During the summer of 1993 (a few weeks after the opening), the emergency brakes locked on during a ride.
 Some people were hurt and the attraction was temporarily shut down for investigations.

-Originally, there were torches illuminating the stairway at night, but were removed in 2000.
+Originally, torches were illuminating the stairway at night, but were removed in 2000.